 For the keto pasta dough

-Add almond flour, coconut flour, xanthan gum and salt to food processor.
+- Add almond flour, coconut flour, xanthan gum and salt to food processor.
 Pulse until thoroughly combined.
+Note: you can alternatively whisk everything in a large bowl and use a hand or stand mixer for the following steps.

-Farfalle (i.e. bows) and orecchiette are probably the quickest shapes to make.
-Though cavatelli might just be our favorite, but you'll need a board (see special equipment for details).
+- Farfalle (i.e. bows) and orecchiette are probably the quickest shapes to make.
+Though cavatelli might just be my favorite, but you'll need a board (see special equipment for details).